 15. ON/OFF/Volume: Press to turn ON/OFF.
 Turn to increase/decrease volume.
-If the volume is set above a certain level and the ignition is turned off, the volume will come back on at a

-"nominal" listening level when the ignition switch is turned back on.
+Note:If the volume is set above a certain level and the ignition is turned off, the volume will come back on at a "nominal" listening level when the ignition switch is turned back on.

-16. CD: Press to enter CD mode.
-If a CD is already loaded into the system, CD play will begin where it ended last.
-If no CD is loaded, NO DISC will appear in the display.
+16. CD: Press to enter CD/MP3 mode.
+If a CD/MP3 is already loaded into the system, CD/MP3 play will begin where it ended last.
+If no CD is loaded.